ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vLLM/vllm-setup.md

 ## Before you begin

-You can follow the instructions for this Learning Path using an Arm server running Ubuntu 22.04 or 24.04 LTS with at least 8 cores, 16GB of RAM, and 50GB of disk storage.
+You can follow the instructions for this Learning Path using an Arm server running Ubuntu 24.04 LTS with at least 8 cores, 16GB of RAM, and 50GB of disk storage.

 ## What is vLLM?